vistalab-technion/cs236860/_assignments/10-final-project.md

 ## Milestones

 - 1th Jan: The bidding of the papers end.
 The papers are assigned.
-- TBD: 10-15 minute presentations.
-- TBD: Turn in the final report.
+- 1th Mar: Turn in the final report.

 ## Choosing the project